Client Privacy Statement

 In certain cases, when agreed to by our merchant clients, Accertify may transfer transaction data from merchants to our corporate affiliates.

-Accertify shares transaction data with third parties only in the following limited circumstances: (1) personal information may be accessible to third-party service providers processing data on behalf of Accertify; however, any such service providers are required by contract to implement privacy and security safeguards consistent with this policy; (2) personal information may be disclosed to third parties as directed by the merchant client that sent the information to Accertify, including to third-party services used to validate data elements; (3) records may be accessed by law enforcement and other third parties using proper judicial means, such as a subpoena; and (4) personal information may be provided to a third party to the extent Accertify enters into a transaction for the acquisition of all or substantially all of Accertify’s assets.
+Accertify shares transaction data with third parties only in the following limited circumstances: (1) personal information may be accessible to third-party service providers processing data on behalf of Accertify; however, any such service providers are required by contract to implement privacy and security safeguards consistent with this policy, including the EU-US Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework; (2) personal information may be disclosed to third parties as directed by the merchant client which sent the information to Accertify, including to third-party services used to validate data elements (a list of select third-party services and service providers is available here); (3) Accertify may be required to disclose an individual’s personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements; and (4) personal information may be provided to a third party to the extent Accertify enters into a transaction for the acquisition of all or substantially all of Accertify’s assets.

-In addition, as part of one or more of Accertify’s discrete service offerings, elements of data may be retained and accessed in a limited manner by other clients of Accertify solely for the purpose of validating a consumer’s identity (specifically, to validate elements of data independently collected by such client) and only as directed by the merchant client that sent the information to Accertify.
+In addition, as part of one or more of Accertify’s discrete service offerings, such as RiskID or Accertify Index, elements of data may be retained and accessed in a limited manner by other clients of Accertify solely for the purpose of validating a consumer’s identity (specifically, to validate elements of data independently collected by such client) and only as directed by the merchant client that sent the information to Accertify.
+Accertify faces potential liability when we onward transfer to third parties.

 Accertify has implemented internal mechanisms to verify ongoing adherence to this policy.
 We periodically verify that this policy remains accurate, comprehensive for its intended purpose, and is accessible in accordance with applicable law.
-Accertify is subject to the jurisdiction of the Federal Trade Commission.
+Accertify is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC).

 Mailing address: Legal/Privacy Compliance